Transcript of “Inventing on Principle”

-[[0:07]] So, unlike the previous session, I don't have any prizes to give up.
+[[0:07]] So, unlike the previous session, I don't have any prizes to give out.
 I'm just going to tell you how to live your life.

 [[0:14]] This talk is actually about a way of living your life that most people don't talk about.
 As you approach your career, you'll hear a lot about following your passion, or doing something you love.
 I'm going to talk about something kind of different.
-I'm going to talk about following a principle — finding a guiding principle for your work, something that you believe is important, necessary, and right, and using it to guide what you do.
+I'm going to talk about following a principle — finding a guiding principle for your work, something you believe is important and necessary and right, and using that to guide what you do.

 [[0:46]] There are three parts to this talk.
-I'm first going to talk about a principle that guides a lot of my work, and try to give you a taste of what comes out of that.
-And, I'm going to talk about some other people who have lived that way; what their principles are, what they believe in.
-But these are just examples, to help you think about what you believe in, and how you want to live your life.
+I'm first going to talk about the principle that guides a lot of my work, and try to give you a taste of what comes out of that.
+And I'm going to talk about some other people that have lived this way; what their principles are, what they believe in.
+But these are all just examples, to help you think about what you believe in, and how you want to live your life.

-[[3:20]] So I feel that this goes against the principle that I have, that creators need immediate connection to what they're making, so I have tried a coding environment that would be more in line with this principle.
-So what I have here is a picture on the side, and the code on the side, and this part draws the sky and this part draws the mountain and this part draws the tree, and when I make any change to the code the picture changes immediately.
-So the code and the picture are always the same; there is no compile and run.
-I just change things in the code and I can see the change in the picture.
-And now that we have this immediate connection between the code and the picture, we can think of ways of changing the code other than typing. ...
-So if I want to control that number, I just point my mouse to it, hold down my control key, and I can dial it up and down.
-So I can see what it looks like for big branches and small branches, and I can converge on what feels right to me artistically.
+[[3:20]] So I feel that this goes against this principle that I have, that creators need an immediate connection to what they're making, so I have tried to come up with a coding environment that would be more in line with this principle I have.
+So what I have here is I've got this picture on the side, and the code on the side, and this part draws the sky and this draws the mountains and this draws the tree, and when I make any change to the code, the picture changes immediately.
+So the code and the picture are always in sync; there is no compile and run.
+I just change things in the code and I see things change in the picture.
+And now that we have this immediate connection between the code and the picture, we can start thinking about ways of changing the code other than typing.
+So for example if this number here is the length of the branches.
+If I want to control that number, I just point my mouse to it, hold down the control key, and I can dial it up and down.
+So I can see what it looks like for big branches or small branches, and I can kind of converge on what feels right to me artistically.
 And this works great on any part of the code, I just point to it, and dial it up and down.
-Some of these numbers, I know what they do but it's kind of surprising to see them do it. [chuckles] And other ones are just completely surprising. [more chuckles]
+Some of these numbers here, I know what they do but it's kind of surprising to see them do it. [chuckles] And other ones are just completely surprising. [more chuckles]

-[[4:48]] So down here, I've got this for loop where I'm counting to sixteen, sixteen little pink blossoms on each branch.
+[[4:48]] So down here, I've got this for loop where I'm counting to sixteen, I'm putting sixteen little pink blossoms on every branch.
 And I can turn it down for less blossoms or turn it up for more.
-But, look at what I'm doing here: I'm just moving the number up and down around twenty or so: and it has this really interesting shimmering effect; it kind of looks as if the wind was blowing through the tree.
+But, look at what I'm doing here: I'm just kind of moving the number up and down around twenty or so: and it has this really interesting shimmering effect; it kind of looks as if the wind was blowing through the tree.
 And the first time I saw this I immediately started thinking about how I could use this effect for an animation.
-How would I have ever have discovered that if I had to compile and run between every change?
-So much of art, so much of anything is discovery, and you can't discover anything unless you can see what you're doing.
+How would I ever have discovered that if I had to compile and run between every change?
+So much of art, so much of creation is discovery, and you can't discover anything if you can't see what you're doing.

-[[7:17]] But there's still a problem, I think.
-I've got a picture over, and this code over there and I have to maintain a mapping between the two with my head.
-And I've got all these lines of code, and just looking over here I don't immediately know what it does.
+[[7:17]] But there's still a problem here, I think, which is I've got this picture, and I've got this code over here and I have to maintain the mapping between the two in my head.
+So I've got all these lines of code, and just looking at this line I don't immediately know what it does.
 So here's what I can do.
-I can hold down the option key, and the cursor changes to a magnifying glass, and now as I roll over each line of code, it's highlighting in the picture what's being drawn in that line.
-So, if I want to know what's going on in a function, I just roll down the function and see what highlights.
-So here I've got two calls to drawMountain; I don't know which is which; well, here's that mountain, and here's that mountain.
+I can hold down the option key, and my cursor changes to a magnifying glass, and now as I roll over each line of code, it's highlighting in the picture what's being drawn in that line.
+So, if I want to know what's going on in this function, I just roll down the function and see what highlights.
+So here I've got two calls to drawMountain; I don't know which is which; well, that's that mountain, and that's that mountain.
 And this has to work the other way too; if I see part of the picture, I have to know what code was responsible for drawing it.
-So I do the same thing; I hold down the option key, and now as I move down each pixel in the picture, it's jumping to the line of code that drew that pixel.
-So that drew the guy, and that drew the tree, and that drew the blossom.
-So this is really important for making that mapping, and also useful for moving around.
-I want to make the sun a little bit bigger; I jump there, and make it a little bigger.
-I want to make this tree a little bigger; I jump there, and bring up the tree a little bit; I want to bring up the mountains a little bit, so I jump there, bring up the mountains a little bit; and I can make these changes as quickly as I think about them, and that is so important to the creative process.
+So I do the same thing; I hold down the option key, and now as I move over each pixel of the picture, you'll see on the right it's jumping to the line of code that drew that pixel.
+So that drew the sky, and that drew the tree, and that drew the blossom.
+So this is really important for maintaining that mapping, but it's also really useful just for navigating around.
+So you know, I want to make the sun a little bit bigger; I jump there, and make it a little bigger.
+Or I want to bring up the tree a little bit; I jump there, and bring up the tree a little bit; I want to bring up the mountains a little bit, so I jump there, bring up the mountains a little bit; and I can make these changes as quickly as I think of them, and that is so important to the creative process.
 To be able to try ideas as you think of them.
-If there is any delay in that feedback loop, of thinking of something and seeing it, and building on it, then there is this whole world of ideas which will just never be.
+If there is any delay in that feedback loop, between thinking of something and seeing it, and building on it, then there is this whole world of ideas which will just never be.
 These are thoughts that we can't think.

-[[9:36]] Ideas are very important.
-The thing about ideas, is that ideas start small.
-Ideas start out, tiny, weak and fragile.
-In order to develop and mature.
-In order for ideas to develop and mature, ideas need an environment where the creator can nurture them.
+[[9:36]] Ideas are very important to me.
+And the thing about ideas is that ideas start small.
+Ideas start out tiny, weak and fragile.
+In order to develop and mature, ideas need an environment where the creator can nurture them.
 Kind of take care of them, feed them, and shape their growth.
 And to me, that's what the principle of immediate connection is all about.
 And because ideas are so precious to me, when I see this principle violated, when I see ideas stillborn or stunted because their creator couldn't see what they were doing, I feel that's wrong.
-And not wrong in the sense of violating some UI guideline or going against a best practice, but wrong in a deeper sense then that.
-And I'll come back to this, but I want to show you another example of this principle.
+And not wrong in the sense of violating some UI guideline or going against some best practice, but wrong in a deeper sense then that.
+And I'll come back to this, but I want to show you another example of following this principle.

-[[10:26]] Here, there is no state.
-There is no time, there is no interactivity.
-And I was thinking about how we would handle those aspects of coding that was inline with those principles I had, that was inline with this immediate connection.
-So, what I have here, is a little platform game.
+[[10:26]] So in this code here, there is no state, there is no persistent state, there is no time, there is no interactivity.
+And I was thinking about how we would handle those aspects of coding in a way that's in line with these principles I have: creators need immediate connection.
+So what I have here is a little platform game.
 Here is my little guy, he can run around, he can jump, he can die [chuckles].
 And the code for him is over here.
 So this code makes him run around, this makes him jump, this makes him collide with things... and down here, I've got some code for this little turtle.
-And this turtle is not doing much right now because I haven't finished writing this code, so, I'm just going to do that right now.
-So on each tick x position plus equals direction times time interval one sixtieth of a second times the speed, which, um, I dunno?
-Could be fast, could be slow, could be negative; he walks backwards. [chuckles] And these are all ideas that I can use for other enemies but I think turtles are supposed to be slow, so let's set that speed for our turtle.
-Now, up here, I've got some code, when my guy jumps on the turtle, he gets some Y velocity, so he bounces into the air, and the turtle gets stomped.
+And the turtle is not doing much right now because I haven't finished writing his code, so, I'm just going to do that right now.
+Say on each tick his x position plus equals his direction times the time interval, one sixtieth of a second times some speed, which, um, I dunno?
+Could be fast, could be slow, if it's negative, he walks backwards. [chuckles] And these are all ideas I can use for other enemies but I think turtles are supposed to be slow, so let's set that speed for our turtle.
+And up here, I've got some code that says, when my guy collides with the turtle, he gets some Y velocity, so he bounces into the air, and the turtle gets stomped.
 So that looks like that.
-And the turtle gets down for a bit.
+And the turtle gets up after a bit.

-[[12:01]] The problem is, I don't want the player to be able to get up there yet.
-I want the player to bounce up the turtle, and go through this little passageway down there.
-It'll have to go around and solve puzzles and whatnot, and then come back and get the star.
+[[12:01]] The problem is, I don't want the player to be able to get up here yet.
+I want the player to bounce off the turtle, and go through this little passageway down here.
+And he'll have to go around and solve puzzles and whatnot, and then come back and get the star.
 So, the turtle is too bouncy right now.
-So I could just turn that down on the code, and now I can try it but, but now it's not bouncy enough.
-So while it's nice is I can adjust the code while it's running, without having to stop and recompile and find my place again, I can't see immediately what it is I want to see, which is whether or not I make that jump.
+Now of course I can just turn that down on the code, and now I can try it but now it's not bouncy enough.
+So while it's nice that I can adjust the code while it's running, without having to stop and recompile and find my place again, I can't immediately see what I need to see, which is whether or not he can make that jump.

 [[12:43]] So here's what I'm going to do.
 I'm going to bounce off the turtle, and pause the game.
-So I pause the game, and now there's a slider up here, which lets me rewind through time.
-And now, I could rewind to back before I made the jump, change the code, and now when I rewind it forward, it's going to simulate it, using the same inputs as before, but with different code. [applause]
+So I pause the game, and now there's this slider up here, which lets me rewind through time.
+And now, I can rewind to back before I made the jump, and change the code, make it less bouncy, and now when I move it forward, it's going to simulate it, using the same input controls, the same keyboard commands recorded as before, but with the new code. [applause]

 [[13:20]] This is not good enough. [laughter] I need to be able to see the changes immediately.
 I need to be able to see immediately whether or not my bounciness is correct.
 None of this stuff.
-And so if you have a process in time, and you want to see changes immediately, you have to map time to space.
+And if you have a process in time, and you want to see changes immediately, you have to map time to space.
 So here's what I'm going to do.
-I'm going to bounce off my turtle, pause my game, and now hit this button here, which shows my guys trail.
+I'm going to bounce off my turtle, pause the game, and now hit this button here, which shows my guy's trail.
 So now I can see where he's been.
-And now when I rewind, this trail in front of him, is where he is going to be.
+And when I rewind, this trail in front of him is where he is going to be.
 This is his future.
-And when I change the code, I change his future. [gasps] So I can find exactly the value I need, so when I find the value I need, he slips right in there. [applause]
+And when I change the code, I change his future. [gasps] So I can find exactly the value I need, so when I hit play, he slips right in there. [applause]

 [[18:06]] So.
 Let's write binary search.
 Function "binary search" takes a key and an array.
 And then over here on this side, it's saying "Ok, it takes a key and an array, such as what?
 Give me an example; I need something to work with here."
 So, for instance, my array might be 'a', 'b', 'c', 'd', 'e', 'f'.
 And let's say for instance we're looking for the 'd'.
 So now let's start coding.
 The lower bound starts out as zero.
 Over here it says 'low equals zero', nothing amazing there.
 Upper bound starts out at the end of the array, so high equals array length minus one.
 And over here, it says 'high equals five'.
 So I have my abstract formula in the code.
 Over here, it's giving me the concrete value corresponding to these example arguments.
 So I don't have to maintain this picture in my head; it's just showing it to me.